TB0x0/TMc42/README.md

-🔭 IOGear utilities are done and working great in production.
-No print servers randomly dropping connections anymore.
+🔭 IOGear utilities are done and working well in production ⚡ Working on oneclickPDF v1.1 which will include jpg -> pdf conversion

 <!--